Custom Insert Molding Service

 Polyvinyl Chloride

-PVC (Polyvinyl Chloride) is a widely used thermoplastic material in injection molding due to its versatility, durability, and ease of processing.
-It comes in two primary forms: rigid and flexible.
-Rigid PVC is commonly used for pipes, fittings, and profiles, while flexible PVC is used for applications requiring elasticity, such as cables and flooring.
-PVC is resistant to chemicals, abrasion, and weathering, making it an ideal material for a broad range of industrial applications.
+PVC (Polyvinyl Chloride) comes in two primary forms: rigid and flexible.
+Rigid PVC is commonly used for pipes, fittings, and profiles, while flexible PVC often used as cables and flooring.
+PVC is widely used in range of industrial as it is resistant to chemicals, abrasion, and weathering

 pvc injection molding